 Start at the top carpark and follow the old railway line formation through native bush and exotic forest plantations towards Kaitoke.
-There are several forestry tracks leading off this route for more adventurous and experienced riders to explore, including the track to the Rimutaka Rail Trail via Goat Rock (579m).
+There are several forestry tracks leading off this route for more adventurous and experienced riders to explore, including the track to the Remutaka Rail Trail via Goat Rock (579m).

 To reach Kaitoke Regional Park's Te Marua area, turn left where indicated and ride up the hill towards the gate and service road.
 Cross the road and follow the track through the underpass and down Kaitoke Hill.
 Return the same way, via the Pylon Loop Track or through Plateau Village.